ciaranRoche/graphql-tutorial/readme.md

 There's a couple of things you must know about queries or mutations typed in the playground.
 - Line#2 ``query AnyNameOfQuery`` - in here you simply specify whether you are about to use query or mutation and the second thing you do is you are naming your query/mutation.
-- Line#3 ``tasks{`` this is the name of our query specified in typeDefs file:
+- Line#3 ``tasks{`` this is the name of our query specified in `typeDefs` file:
 ```
 tasks: [Task!]!
 ```
 - Line#4 & 5 specified what are we interested in.
-We have specified in our typeDefs that query task is going to return an array of task objects.
+We have specified in our `typeDefs` that query task is going to return an array of task objects.

 What it means is that when we execute query task we have access to the full object, but we might only want a certain part of it!
 So in our example above, we have requested only title and description from an array of tasks and it is what we get!
-Now, you might think, why can we set a name of our query if we are using the pre-named query from our typeDefs.
+Now, you might think, why can we set a name of our query if we are using the pre-named query from our `typeDefs`.
-Like in our example, we are using tasks query so why do we need to call it AnyNameOfQuery?
+Like in our example, we are using tasks query so why do we need to call it `AnyNameOfQuery`?
 We don't have to!
 But imagine you are working on a client and you want to access tasks twice, once where you are only interested in titles, and other time when you are interested in descriptions only!
 Naming queries can be very helpful!

 - Now, let's add ``assignedTo`` to our existing query.

 ![Error](https://thepracticaldev.s3.amazonaws.com/i/5d7jcjdy5ddhbvu1kxsi.png)

 Straight away GraphQL playground shows us an error on the side.
-Looking back at our typeDefs we can see that assignedTo returns an array of users.
+Looking back at our `typeDefs` we can see that assignedTo returns an array of users.
 ```
 assignedTo: [User!]!
 ```
 Change ``assignedTo`` to ``assignedTo{`` and hit `ctrl + space`.
-You should see all the available data that GraphQL can fetch for you, it's all the users data we have specified in our typeDefs!
+You should see all the available data that GraphQL can fetch for you, it's all the users data we have specified in our `typeDefs`!

 - Let's select `firstName` and `lastName` for our `assignedTo` field.

 ![AssignedTo](https://thepracticaldev.s3.amazonaws.com/i/hflmb09uk44obzjdpcrd.png)

 Hit play and...an error!
-Think of our resolvers and typeDefs now:
+Think of our resolvers and `typeDefs` now:
 ```js
 const { tasks, users } = require('../db');